auth0-sandbox/auth0-application-development/module02-instructions.md

 1. Set the *CLIENT_ID, CLIENT_SECRET,* and *ISSUER_BASE_URL* as we did in Module 01.
 Hint: go find the .env file from Module01 and copy the three values.

-1. Set the BACKEND_AUDIENCE to the audience we defined for the API: "*http&200B;//acme-fm-backend-api*".
+1. Set the BACKEND_AUDIENCE to the audience we defined for the API: "*http&#x200B;://acme-fm-backend-api*".

-1. Set the BACKEND_PORT to the port the API will listen on: "38500"
+1. Set the BACKEND_URL to the local URL the API will listen on: "http&#x200B;://localhost:38500".
+The application is a web application, so the local URL from the application to the API is on the same computer: localhost.

 1. Save the file.